Sexmission: Plot

-Instead of being awakened 3 years later in 1994 as planned, they wake up in the year 2044, in a post-nuclear world.
-Both are 86 years old, but haven't aged a day outwardly.
-They are being taken care of by women, which they enjoy at the beginning, especially Max, who becomes attracted to Lamia Reno.
-After explicitly asking to meet professor Kuppelweiser, they are informed by Lamia and Dr. Berna that he "doesn't exist".
-They explain that there was a war long ago, that all males have long been extinct, and that it is actually the 8th of March 2044 (Women's Day).The men are under constant surveillance after this.
-Lamia informs them their society reproduces without males through parthenogenesis.
-During a briefing, Max kisses Lamia, for which she knocks him down and threatens both men with euthanasia if there is another attempt at sexual assault.
-However, the kiss causes Lamia's drug-inhibited passions to resurface, making her both confused and fascinated.
-Due to her internal feelings she goes on a search for the oldest living woman to find out anything she can about the men before the war.
-She finds 74-year old Julia Novack, who fondly remembers her fiancé and tells Lamia that the old world with two sexes should be restored.
-She also guesses that Lamia fell in love with one of the men.
+In 1991, Maksymilian "Max" Paradys and Albert Starski volunteer themselves for the first human hibernation experiment, created by professor Wiktor Kuppelweiser.
+Instead of being awakened 3 years later in 1994 as planned, they wake in the year 2044, in a post-nuclear world.
+They think they are in a clinic being taken care of by women; Max becomes attracted to Lamia Reno.
+After asking for professor Kuppelweiser, they are informed that he "doesn't exist", and that there was a war long ago and that males have long been extinct.
+The men are under constant surveillance; Lamia informs them their society reproduces without males through parthenogenesis.
+During a briefing, Max kisses Lamia, for which she knocks him down and threatens both men with euthanasia.
+However, the kiss causes Lamia's drug-inhibited passions to resurface.
+She finds the oldest living woman Julia Novack, who tells Lamia that the old world with two sexes should be restored.

 After several days, Max and Albert are permitted to go out to meet with Her Excellency, the supreme ruler of women.
 Waiting for her in the bio-sanctuary, they spot a tree with two tiny apples and eat them, having had enough of synthetic food.
 At the meeting they ask what womankind did to mankind.
-The women reply the extinction of men is not their fault, but Kuppelweiser's, who, during the war, invented an agent - the so-called M bomb - which was supposed to temporarily paralyze male genes, but, due to an oversight, instead destroyed male genes permanently.
-Max offers a proposal: he and Albert will serve as reproducers to restore the male population.
-However, the women do not wish the old order to return; Her Excellency gestures to the "sacred apple tree" and says it was planted by Arch Mother, and from which, when once in paradise, a male took an apple and seduced a woman with it, by which act paradise was lost to all forever.
-After noticing the missing sacred apples, Her Excellency becomes desperate and enraged and demands the men be taken back to their previous confinement and not be released anywhere.
+The women reply the extinction of men is not their fault, but Kuppelweiser's, who, during the war, invented an agent which was supposed to temporarily paralyze male genes, but instead destroyed male genes permanently.
+Max proposes he and Albert serve as reproducers to restore the male population.
+However, the women do not wish the old order to return; Her Excellency gestures to the "sacred apple tree" and says it was planted by Arch Mother, and from which, when once in paradise, a male took an apple and seduced a woman with it, by which act paradise was lost.
+Noticing the missing apples, Her Excellency becomes enraged and demands the men be confined again.